IRL2/nanover-docs/source/tutorials/fundamentals.rst

 via the GUI
 ###########

-To run the server via the GUI, open `nanover-gui.exe` and you will see the following interface:
+To run the server via the GUI, open the ``nanover-gui`` executable (or run it via the command line e.g.
+``./nanover-gui`` on MacOS) and you will see the following interface:

 .. image:: /_static/nanover-rs-gui.png
     :align: center